anthonycanino1/cs476-s19/docs/assignment0.md

 ## Purpose

-To familiarize yourself with remote work for during class sessions and testing and running assignments.
+To check for remote work for during class sessions and testing and running assignments.
 For those of you who have a POSIX-like operating systems (any linux distro, macOS) feel free to install any necessary software and work locally; however, I will use remote.cs.binghamton.edu as the reference environment for grading.

 ## Description